jhellerstein/blog/content/blog/crdt-turtles/index.md

 Naive expiry might work by looking at a local wall-clock and expiring ids from **adds** and **removes** whose tombstones have old timestamps.
 This would be bad!
 Making this local decision can cause **non-convergent** behavior.
 This is not at all obvious (in fact, ChatGPT happily provided incorrect proofs in both directions!), so I constructed a proof by example.
 The basic idea is this: even after all updates have been issued, nodes can pass an item back and forth as a "hot potato" indefinitely, and never converge despite communicating infinitely often!

 <details>
-<summary>Click here to see a non-convergent OR-Set cycle infinitely.</summary>
+<summary>Click to see a non-convergent OR-Set cycle infinitely.</summary>

 <a href="/img/divergence_fsm_piechart.png">
 <img